 Fort Lauderdale Medical Malpractice Attorney

-Medical malpractice spans a very broad range of injuries and compensable damages.
+Medical malpractice spans a very broad range, including improper medical care, injuries and compensable damages.
 It could involve a nick from a surgeon’s knife that causes a minor injury or the amputation of the wrong limb of a patient.
 It might also entail a physician’s failure to diagnose cancer, or it may involve ordering the wrong tests to determine whether a patient has an autoimmune disorder.
 Contact a Fort Lauderdale medical malpractice attorney at Haliczer Pettis & Schwamm, P.A. to see if you may have a cause of action against your doctor or hospital for injuries stemming from your care or treatment.

 Simply put, medical malpractice is when a medical professional’s negligence causes an injury to a patient.
 This can happen anywhere that professional medical care is given — a hospital, urgent care facility, medical office, or even at a pharmacy.

 It’s important to note that just because a medical procedure or surgery failed to have a positive outcome or the outcome you anticipated, that does not mean that you have a medical malpractice case.
 To have a valid claim, there must be negligence and other legal elements.
 If your injuries or health condition is a result of a doctor’s error or poor judgment, you may have a basis for legal action.

 Specifically, healthcare providers must offer a standard of care that other medical professionals in their field would reasonably be able to render.
 When medical professionals fail to meet this standard of care, it can put patients at serious risk of harm.

 The following are common medical mistakes that often result in medical malpractice: